Probate Q&A Series

 • Prepare clear proof of the former guardian’s inability to serve.

-• Serve all interested parties and the clerk of court.
+• Serve all interested parties entitled to notice.

 • Plan for bond requirements and related fees.